 For some queries, searchers seem to prefer older results that might be perceived as “stale” according to an analysis of user trends regarding that query.
 Regardless of that perception, if searchers tend to bypass higher ranking fresh-looking results and prefer clicking on older documents, then the search engine might rank older documents higher than fresher ones, even if the older documents don’t rank as well from a relevance perspective.

 Spam Determination Based Upon Breadth of Rankings, and Authority

 Document Scoring Based on Query Analysis (US Patent Application 20120016870)

 When a page ranks highly for a wide range of different search queries, then that might be a sign that it is spam, and its rankings may be negatively adjusted.

-We’re also told that pages that rank too well for too many queries might be considered web spam unless they are determined to be “authoritative” pages, or government pages, web directories, or pages that have maintained high rankings over a period of time.
+We’re also told that pages that rank too well for too many queries might be considered webspam unless they are determined to be “authoritative” pages, or government pages, web directories, or pages that have maintained high rankings over some time.
 That “authoritative” designation is one of the things that stands out for me with these patents.